Tobenna-codes/DataAnalytics_Assessment/README.md

 - Estimated CLV using the formula: (total transaction / tenure) x 12 x average profit per transaction
 - Ordered the result by estimated CLV in descending order to see high value customers at the top

----
 ## Challenges and Resolutions
 - Handling zero or NULL transaction counts:
   Some cusomers had no transactions or incomplete data, which caused `NULL` values or zero counts.
 Resolved by using `COALESCE` and filtered out zero-tenure cases to avoid division errors
 - Date range calculations:
   Calculating tenure and inactivity required careful date arithematic and using appropriate date functions like `DATEDIIFF` and `TIMESTAMPDIFF` to get consistent results.
 Took a bit of research but was worth it.
 - Combining data from multiple product types:
   For cross-product analyses, joining plans and tranactions across savings and investments plans was complex due to different tables and IDs.
-Used UNION and JOIN strategies to merge data properly.
+Used `UNION` and `JOIN` strategies to merge data properly.
 - Performance consideratons: The queries join large tables and aggregate over many rows, made sure there weren't unnecessary table joins and indexing key columns to minimize runtime.